The Coca-Cola Company: Sports

+In February 2025, Coca-Cola became a sponsor of the Northern Super League, the top women's soccer league in Canada.

 Television

+Coca-Cola sponsored Walt Disney's first television show "One Hour in Wonderland" broadcast on Christmas Day 1950.

+Coca-Cola sponsored the 1965 airing of the television special "A Charlie Brown Christmas".

-The company sponsored the popular Fox singing-competition series American Idol from 2002 until 2014.
+Coca-Cola also sponsored the popular Fox singing-competition series American Idol from 2002 until 2014.

 Coca-Cola was a sponsor of the nightly talk show on PBS, Charlie Rose in the US.

 Coca-Cola is also an executive producer of Coke Studio (Pakistan).
-It was a franchising that started in Brazil, broadcast by MTV Brasil and there are various adaptations of Coke Studio such as Coke Studio (India), Coke Studio Bangla and Coke Studio (Africa).
+It was a franchising that started in Brazil, broadcast by MTV Brasil and there are various adaptations of Coke Studio such as Coke Studio (India), Coke Studio Bangla and Coke Studio Africa.

 Theme parks

 While not necessarily having naming rights to anything in all locations, the company does sponsor and provide beverages in many theme parks, usually in an exclusive capacity.
-This includes the Walt Disney Parks and Resorts, Merlin Entertainment, Universal Destinations & Experiences, Six Flags, Cedar Fair, and SeaWorld Entertainment which are six of the nine largest theme park operators worldwide (it is unknown whether OCT Parks China, the Chimelong Group, or Fantawild, the fourth, seventh, and eighth largest theme park operators respectively, use Coca-Cola).
+This includes the Disney Experiences, Merlin Entertainment, Universal Destinations & Experiences, Six Flags, Cedar Fair, and United Parks & Resorts which are six of the nine largest theme park operators worldwide (it is unknown whether OCT Parks China, the Chimelong Group, or Fantawild, the fourth, seventh, and eighth largest theme park operators respectively, use Coca-Cola).

-The company also directly sponsors, with naming rights, the Coca-Cola London Eye and formerly, the Coca-Cola Orlando Eye.
+The company also formerly sponsored, with naming rights, the Coca-Cola London Eye and the Coca-Cola Orlando Eye.

 The company also operates "Coca-Cola" visitor centers in Israel, Belgium and Turkey.